oracle/truffleruby/doc/user/compatibility.md

 - `RUBY_RELEASE_DATE` is the Git commit date
 - `RUBY_ENGINE_VERSION` is the GraalVM version, or `0.0-` and the Git commit hash if your build is not part of a GraalVM release.

-Additionally, TruffleRuby defines
+Additionally, TruffleRuby defines:

 - `TruffleRuby.revision` which is the Git commit hash

-In the C API we define a preprocessor macro `TRUFFLERUBY`.
+In the C API, we define a preprocessor macro `TRUFFLERUBY`.

 ## Features entirely missing